panahazari/IterativeMachineLearning/readMe.md

-This is reposirity containing several gradient decent based algorithm and examples of their apolication
+This is repository contains several gradient decent based algorithm and examples of their apolication